jmp-app/jmp/docs/backend.md

 ## Controller
 For each route a specific controller method exists.
 A controller class itself holds methods handling similar subjects.
-So if no appropriate controller already exists, a new controller has to be **TODO: continue here** Next the controller or the specific method can be created.
+So if no appropriate controller already exists, a [new controller has to be created](#create-a-new-controller-class).

-The [UsersController.php](../api/src/JMP/Controllers/UsersController.php) already exists, so only the required `getUser` method has to be added.
+A controller is called by the associated method in the [route.php](../api/src/routes.php) script.
-If no appropriate controller exists, [create a new controller class](#create-a-new-controller-class) The controller method will be called, when the validation and authentication passes.
+The controller is only called after the validation and the authentication passed successful.
-The task of the controller method is to call the user service and to build the response dependent on the return value of the service.
+A controller has to call the required service and has to build the response dependent on the return value of the service.

-If the user is found, a [User](api-v1.md#user) is returned, otherwise if no user is found, a 404 with an optional [Error message](api-v1.md#error-handling) is returned.
+More information about response and the error responses can be found in the [api specification](api-v1.md).

 ### Create a new controller class
-The controller must have a constructor with the ContainerInterface parameter and all required dependencies has to be added as attributes in the constructor.
+If no appropriate controller exists, you have to create a new one.

+The controller must
+* have a `ContainerInterface` constructor parameter
+* hold all dependencies as private attributes
+* have all dependencies set inside the constructor

 Check out already existing controllers as examples.
 [Controllers](../api/src/JMP/Controllers)

 ## Route
 Now the new route has to be registered in [route.php](../api/src/routes.php).
-It's very important, that the middlewares are added in the right order and with the right configuration.
+It's very important, that the middlewares are added in the **right order** and with the **right configuration**.

 1. [ValidationErrorResponseBuilder](../api/src/JMP/Middleware/ValidationErrorResponseBuilder.php)
 2. Validation Middleware
     1. Use the right validation settings.
 Add them to [validation.php](../api/src/validation.php)
 3. [AuthenticationMiddleware](../api/src/JMP/Middleware/AuthenticationMiddleware.php)
-    1. Set the right [PermissionLevel](../api/src/JMP/Utils/PermissionLevel.php) as noted in the [api specification](api-v1.md#get-user) of your route
+    1. Set the right [PermissionLevel](../api/src/JMP/Utils/PermissionLevel.php) as noted in the [api specification](api-v1.md) of your route
 4. JWT Middleware

 **Example:**